 Finally, once the butter / milk mixture is cold (or at least lukewarm) add it.

-For cooking, nothing more simple: A skillet very lightly oiled (with paper towels), and especially hot!
+For cooking, nothing more simple: A skillet very lightly oiled (with paper towels), and a crepe pan especially hot!

 Put a ladle of dough.
 Peel off the edges when cooked.
 Turn over and finish cooking until golden brown.
 Put in a flat plate.